Skip to content

 retry: bool = False

-config = MyConfig(
+config = MyConfig.from_sources(

 files=['app_config/config1.json', 'app_config/config2.yaml'],